Techlis/techlis-site/src/posts/raspberry-pi-email-server/index.md

 - DKIM: 12301
 - And possibly 110, 143, and 995

-**Viola!!!** If everything is setup right you should have a fully functioned email server at low cost.
+**Viola!!!** If everything is setup right you should have a fully functional email server at low cost.
 Enjoy your custom email!